 England is not all about fish and chips or English fry-ups, although those are a couple of my favorite British meals.
 In the last fifteen years that I have traveled to the United Kingdom, I noticed the food scene changing and it has excited me.
-I am not only a fan of their changing food scene, but I have an admiration for this country.
-It has been my most visited place on earth and I have not finished exploring it.
+I am not only a fan of their evolving food scene, but I have an admiration for this country.
+It has been my most visited place on earth, and I have yet to finish exploring it.

 Fine Dining at The Box Tree

 The Box Tree Restaurant is an award winning fine dining experience in the heart of Ilkley, which is a small spa town in West Yorkshire, England.
 The cuisine offered has a French base and is seasonal, so the menu creations change season to season.
 Over the decades The Box Tree has been awarded numerous awards from the Best Restaurant in Yorkshire, Two and Three Star Rosettes, as well as two Michelin Stars in 1977.

 When I had dined at The Box Tree, they had one Michelin Star but it was lost shortly after I had visited.
 The Box Tree is still a prestigious award winning restaurant; in 2019-2020 they were awarded Hardens UK Top 100 Restaurants, AA Notable Wine Lists, Three AA Rosettes, and several other fine gastronomy awards.